finnsdottir/openrefine_fall2025/docs/facets.markdown

-# Using facets in OpenRefine
+# Using Facets in OpenRefine

 OpenRefine includes a number of functions useful for cleaning and sorting data.
 In this lesson, we will explore how and when to use various facets, clustering techniques, and transformations.